The boosted HP filter is more general than you might think: Applications

 \subsection{Unit Root Processes}

 To demonstrate how the bHP filter moderates the residual component in the trend fitting process, we begin with simple unit root time series that was fully analyzed in \citetalias{phillips2021boosting}.
 The following discussion is heuristic to reveal the manner in which the moderation operates.
-Consider a time series $x_{t}$ generated as an $I(1)$ stochastic trend from a unit root model $x_{t}=x_{t-1}+u_{t}$ from initialization $x_0=o_p(\sqrt{n})$, for which the normalized series satisfies the functional law \citep{phillips1992asymptotics}
+Consider an observed time series $x_{t}$ generated as an $I(1)$ stochastic trend from a unit root process $f_{t}=f_{t-1}+u_{t}$ with initial value $f_0=o_p(\sqrt{n})$ plus a stationary cyclical component $c_t$.
+The scale-normalized series satisfies the functional law \citep{phillips1992asymptotics}